boennecd/VAJointSurv/README.md

 There is not intercept by default in the splines.
 Usually, you almost always want one in the both the random effect and fixed effect part.
-The intercept in included by default in `formula` (unless you do `. ~ ... - 1` and there is not factor variable).
+The intercept is included by default in `formula` (unless you do `. ~ ... - 1` and there is not factor variable).
 Thus, you do not want an intercept in the `time_fixef` in both `marker_term` and `surv_term`.
 On the other hand, you do need yourself to include the intercept in the